robin-mu/EDGE/Wiki/The-In-Game-Timer-and-Ranking.md

 # The In-Game Timer

-In EDGE, there are only 22 possible values for milliseconds:
+In EDGE, there are only 22 possible values for milliseconds that the timer can show:

 ```python
 .00, .04, .09, .13, .18, .22, .27, .31, .36, .40, .45,